-Students with more than one on-campus job must be careful to not enter hours that overlap between positions.
+Students with more than one on-campus job must be careful not to enter hours that overlap between positions.
 It is against campus policy to be working two different jobs at the same time.
-There should also be at least a 15-minute gap between the end of one shift and the start of another shift at a different location, to allow for travel time between job sites.
+There should be at least a 15-minute gap between the end of one shift and the start of another shift at a different location, to allow for travel time between job sites.

-Each time sheet is completed by the student, submitted for approval, and approved online by the supervisor.
-To receive paychecks on time, time sheets must be approved through Paycom Employee Self Service by the supervisor by the dates specified on the Student Payroll Processing Schedule.
+Each timecard is completed by the student, submitted for approval, and approved online by the supervisor.
+To receive paychecks on time, timecards must be approved through Paycom Employee Self Service, first by the student and then the supervisor, by the dates specified on the Student Payroll Processing Schedule.

 The student's paycheck may be delayed for any or all the following reasons: